tomzx/blog.tomrochette.com-content/agi/prototypes/php-brain/article.md

 * Cache layers

 # Construction
 The first step in order to be able to do anything is to be able to store information.
-In our case, we will use wikipedia articles as a source of information.
+In our case, we will use Wikipedia articles as a source of information.

 ## Naïve in-memory implementation
 A naïve first implementation will simply store the article tokens in a huge array we'll call a `stream`.
 When we add tokens, we also build up a dictionary or word lookup table, which allows us to return the index of a given word in the `stream`.
 Doing so allows us to quickly retrieve (dictionary lookup should be O(1)) whether we've already seen a word previously or not at the cost of memory.